raelovejoy/raelog/_posts/2025-12-16-on-ai-as-a-tool.md

 This is not about productivity for its own sake, but being able to participate, reflect, and create without being derailed by cognitive overload.

+## Local AI and self-hosted systems

+I am also increasingly interested in local AI and locally hosted systems over the long term.

+Part of this is practical—privacy, reliability, and the ability to understand and control the tools I rely on.
+Part of it is philosophical.
+I am wary of over-centralized infrastructure, opaque systems, and dependencies that quietly shape behavior without consent.

+Exploring local models and self-hosted setups is a way of:
+- Reducing reliance on centralized platforms
+- Keeping sensitive data closer to where it is created
+- Better understanding the constraints and tradeoffs of these systems
+- Treating AI as software I work with, not a service I defer to

+This interest does not change the boundaries described elsewhere in this post.
+Whether a system is local or remote, the same principles apply: I remain responsible for the output, the intent, and the consequences.

+This is a direction I am actively learning toward, not a claim of having solved it.

 ## What AI is not for me

 Some boundaries matter, especially now.